SouthForkResearch/CHaMP-Status-and-Trend-Roll-Ups/README.md

-# README #

 # CHaMP Metric Status and Trend Estimation
 ## a.k.a.
 "GRTS Rollup"

 # Description #